bcsurf2822/parsity_js_pro/src/design_patterns/README.md

 -   Singleton
 -   Factory

-Record a short loom video describing ONE of the patterns above and walk through your code and some practical examples of why someone might employ this pattern.
+Record a short loom video for EACH of the patterns above and walk through your code and some practical examples of why someone might employ this pattern.